DarkSnakeGang/GoogleSnakePudding/README.md

 Simple mod that does simple things.

 ## Current features
-* Pudding added as a food
+* Pudding added as food option
 * Selected Multi count (1a, 3a and 5a) is displayed instead of food, at the top bar
 * Pixelated Pudding food works